tikeysus/tikeysus/README.md

 ## 😎 Some Facts

-- 🔭 I’m currently working on improving my skills in leetcode.
+- 🔭 Currently working on improving my skills in leetcode.
-- 🌱 I’m currently learning cryptography.
+- 🌱 Learning cryptography.
-- 👯 I’m looking to collaborate on automation scripts involving GitHub Actions.
+- 👯 Looking to collaborate on automation scripts involving GitHub Actions.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/tigran-tumanyan/)